satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 allocation of funds and resources.
 Metrics also make it possible to mine reviews and comment histories to study the process of scientific publication.
-The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious measure assigned by a community, but it is simplistic and vague.
+The classic “Like” tally used to indicate appreciation of a contribution in Digg, Facebook, etc., is the most obvious measure assigned by a community, but it is simplistic and vague.
 In addition to slow and direct measures of impact such as the number of times an article is cited, there are faster, indirect behavioral measures of interest as a proxy for impact that can be derived from clickstream data, web usage, and number of article downloads.
-Other possibilities include measuring the activity, frequency (Figure 7), impact (Figure 8), and topic range of an author or reviewer or their contributions over time.
+Other possibilities include measuring the activity, frequency (Figure 8), impact (Figure 9), and topic range of an author or reviewer or their contributions over time.

 It would also be possible to aggregate these metrics to assess the impact or importance of, for example, collaborators, coauthors,